$T\bar T$ deformation on multiquantum mechanics and regenesis: deformation on Schwarzian theory

-More precisely, we can directly calculate retarded correlator $G^R_{LR}(t_1,t_2)$ at first order of $\lambda$ by using the Schwarzian action.
-Take the $G^R_{LR}(t_1,t_2)$ in (\ref{GLRInstantPerturb}) as an example, where the $\TT$ quench is applied instantaneously.
-Considering the reparametrization mode $\varphi(t)=t+\varepsilon(t)$, we expand the dynamical part of the Euclidean Schwarzian action, the correlator and, the non-local $\TT$ term with respect to $\varepsilon(t)$,
+More precisely, we can directly calculate retarded correlator $G^R_{LR}(t_1,t_2)$ at the first order of $\lambda$ by using the Schwarzian action.
+Taking the $G^R_{LR}(t_1,t_2)$ in (\ref{GLRInstantPerturb}) as an example, where the $\TT$ quench is applied instantaneously, we consider the reparametrization mode $\varphi(t)=t+\varepsilon(t)$ and expand the dynamical part of the Euclidean Schwarzian action, the correlator, and the nonlocal $\TT$ term with respect to $\varepsilon(t)$ as